scivey/inmedia/README.md

 =================
 Scott Ivey -> http://www.scivey.net

-__inmedia__ is an abstracted [Connect][connecturl]-like middleware and routing component for Node.js, with flexible handler signatures and predicate-based routing.
+__inmedia__ is an abstracted [Connect][connecturl]-like middleware and routing system for Node.js, with flexible handler signatures and predicate-based route selection.

 [connecturl]: http://www.senchalabs.org/connect/

 It enables the aggregation of simple, reusable handler functions into complex filters and data transformations.

-The following __inmedia__-based pipeline downloads a given webpage and searches it for the word "Todd."
-If "Todd" appears anywhere on the page, it extracts every link, downloads those pages, and repeats the cycle until two hundred pages have been fetched or the trail runs cold.
-Each result is written to disk as `toddResults/result_#{NUM}.json` for later processing.
+The following __inmedia__-based pipeline downloads a given webpage and searches it for the string _Todd_.
+If _Todd_ appears anywhere on the page, it extracts every link, downloads those pages, and repeats the cycle until two hundred pages have been fetched or the trail runs cold.
+Each result is written to disk for later processing.

 Why Todd?
 Because we like Todd, or maybe because we hate him.

-It is unlikely that we are Todd-neutral.
+Either way, it's clear we have strong feelings.

 ```javascript
 var request = require("request");